Invoiced/api/source/includes/_invoices.md

 **filter** *object* | Filter object
-**start_date** *timestamp* | Restricts the results to invoices *on or after* the given timestamp **end_date** *timestamp* | Restricts the results to invoices *on or before* the given timestamp
+**start_date** *timestamp* | Restricts the results to invoices *on or after* the given timestamp **end_date** *timestamp* | Restricts the results to invoices *on or before* the given timestamp **tags** *array* | When set only returns invoices that match ANY of these tags.
+Can be an array or comma-separated list.